What's The Cost to Repair a Roof in 2023? | Checkatrade Blog

 When should I replace my roof altogether?

-If you have a severe underlying issue with your roof, a patch repair to stop the odd leak will not suffice.
+If you have a severe underlying issue with your roof, a patch repair to stop the odd leak will not be good enough.
 The relatively high costs of continually repairing problems may mean that a comprehensive re-roofing is required.

-In most cases, the latter is only really an issue on properties many decades old and is often visible to the naked eye through bows and curves in the shape of the ridge or pitch.
+In most cases, a full rebuild won’t be needed.
+It’s usually only an issue for properties that are many decades old.
+In fact, in properties that need a full rebuild, it’s often evident just by looking at the bows and curves in the shape of the ridge or pitch!

 Read our roof replacement cost guide for a more in-depth look at replacing the whole roof, and what you can expect to pay for it.